flyingmachine/brave-clojure-web/content/organization.md

 across the world, sacred and historically important cheeses have gone missing.
 Wisconsin's Standard Cheddar: gone!
 The Great Cheese Jars of
 Tutankhamun: stolen!
-Meanwhile, I'm being chased by the Illuminati, Masons, and the Crips *and* Bloods!
+Meanwhile, I'm being chased by the Illuminati, the Freemasons, and the Foot Clan!

 And now, this daring cheese thief has claimed the most famous cheese of all: the Cheese of Turin, a crumb of cheese purported to have fallen from the lips of a deity during his last dinner.

-Because I'm an academic I attempt to solve the case the best way I know how: by heading to the library and researching the shit out of it.
+Because I'm an academic I attempt to solve this mystery the best way I know how: by heading to the library and researching the shit out of it.
 My trusty assistant, Clojure, accompanies me.
 As we bustle from namespace to namespace, I shout at Clojure to hand me one thing after